Different ways to write a comment in Typescript| Angular Component Comment example

 Here is an example for the JSDOc Comments Example for the Documentation generator.

-This contains text as well as tags prefixed with @ symbol. these tags have special meanings to them.
+This contains text as well as tags prefixed with the @ symbol. these tags have special meanings to them.

 /**